matthew-andrews/shellpromise/README.md

 Internally this library uses [`spawn`](https://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options) so that when `verbose` is set to `true` you can see the live output from the command — you don't have to wait for the process to exit to know what has happened (useful for a slow process or a long-running process).

+Warning: This micro-library doesn't force you to use any particular Promise implementation by using whatever `Promise` has been defined as globally.
+This is so that you may use any ES6 standard Promise compliant library - or, of course, native ES6 Promises.

 ## Installation

 ```